The Jar: A Tale From the East: Plot

-Based on a story with some historical elements from over 1400 years ago, The Jar deals with the epic struggle between good and evil and highlights the ethics and virtues of traditional family values.
-Set in a Middle Eastern village, the story of the jar begins when a poor yet virtuous family discovers a lost treasure buried in a jar under their new home.
-In their quest to return the jar to its rightful owner, a jealous and greedy neighbour who has his eye on the jar foils their attempts to return it.
-An adventure ensues as the towns-folk try to solve the mystery of the jar.
-A fantastical subplot includes two mice who steal the family's eggs but are defeated by the family's pet squirrel.
+Set in a Middle Eastern village, the story follows a poor but virtuous family who discovers a lost treasure buried in a jar beneath their new home.
+Committed to returning the jar to its rightful owner, the family faces opposition from a jealous and greedy neighbour who covets the treasure and repeatedly foils their attempts.
+An adventure unfolds as the townspeople try to solve the mystery of the jar's ownership.
+A comedic subplot features two mice who steal eggs from the family, only to be thwarted by the family's pet squirrel.